manikandanj2207/Middleware/README.md

 # Middlware

-Example of the React REdux Middleware concepts
+Example of the React Redux Middleware concepts